- A full blood count (FBC) is a common blood test that can provide information about a range of conditions.

 - white blood cells, which fight infection

-It also measures haemoglobin, the protein that carries oxygen around your body.
+A FBC also measures haemoglobin, the protein that carries oxygen around your body.
+Haemoglobin (Hb) is found in red blood cells.

-A full blood count is a very common test used to screen for, help diagnose, and monitor a variety of conditions.
-It can be used as part of routine medical testing, or to examine specific issues such as:
+A full blood count is a very common test.
+It can be used to screen for, diagnose, and monitor a variety of conditions.
+It can also be used as part of routine medical testing.

 - bleeding or clotting problems